Understanding how much it will cost to open your coffee shop

 Costs of POS software and hardware installation

 Another expense you will find is linked to your transaction technology.
 Modern POS software for coffee shop will cost between $50 and $200 a month, while the accompanying hardware kit would also cost you $1,200 to $3,000 for a one-time payment.

 That’s why we recommend using Poster’s software, which allows you to use any tablet at your disposal to boot-strap your business and to start selling for a minimal cost.

 Cooking and coffee-making equipment costs

 Equipment needs for any small business are subject to variations, but there’s one thing that’s certain: this isn’t the equipment you use for your morning cup of joe, and industrial coffee brewing and filtration equipment can get pricey.
-Here are a few pieces of equipment that no coffee shop can go without:
+Here are a few pieces of full coffee shop equipment list that no coffee shop can go without:

 Water filtration system

 The hardest part of buying equipment for a coffee shop or other food and beverage businesses is deciding what you need and how much of it to buy.